 - Go to the Torrey Pines Glider Port around sunset to watch the hang gliders – and go out yourself if you’re feeling brave!

-Go walk down the 101 in downtown Encinitas (you’ll pass a couple food places mentioned above, and lots of cute boutiques – super cute hippy vibes around here!)
+- Go walk down the 101 in downtown Encinitas (you’ll pass a couple of food places mentioned above, and lots of cute boutiques – super cute hippy vibes around here!)

 - Little Italy Farmer’s Market on Saturday from 9 am to 2 pm (can be pretty crowded, but lots to look at, taste, and buy!)